 '''

 class UP.A {

 public UP.java.lang.String meth(int i, UP.B b)

 {...}

-}

 '''

 (UP in the above code stands for "user package".)
-Figure 6-1 shows the effects on the class hierarchies pictorially.
+Figure 1 shows the effects on the class hierarchies pictorially.

-6.3 Transparency Limitations
+2.2 Transparency Limitations

 The problems with any user-level indirection technique begin when a system class with native code needs to be instrumented.
 Native code (a.k.a. platform-specific binary code) is often used to implement system-level functionality.
-Some of the most fundamental system classes (e.g., the ones dealing with threading, file and network access, GUI, and so forth) rely on native code, mainly for reasons of low-level resource access, such as contextswitching or fast graphical operations.
+Some of the most fundamental system classes (e.g., the ones dealing with threading, file and network access, GUI, etc.) rely on native code, mainly for reasons of low-level resource access, such as context-switching or fast graphical operations.
 System classes with native code are, thus, a way to export runtime system functionality as language-level facilities.